 On this page you’ll gain an overview of what the process of creating your video will entail, from the initial contact through to the final delivery.

-Like pretty much any project, the creation of your video will start off with a brief through which I will gain an overview of your requirements for the video.
-This might take the form of a brief you have already prepared or it could take shape through a series of conversations we have about your project.
+Like pretty much any project, the creation of your video will start off with a brief through which I will gain an overview of your requirements.
+This might take the form of a brief you have already prepared or it could take shape through a series of conversations we have regarding your project.
 It will cover things like story, duration, budget, target audience, deadline and more.

-A list of reference images and videos is always helpful as this can save a lot of time in determining the style and feel you’re after.
+A list of reference images and videos is always helpful as this can save a lot of time in determining the style and feel you’re after so having that sort of thing ready from the start would be very handy.

-If you haven’t already got a script or written text, not to worry, I can help.
+If you haven’t already got a script, not to worry, I can help.
 I regularly collaborate with a few talented script writers and together we can produce something that will meet your requirements.

 Whilst you might be expecting to see something that looks like it belongs on a Hollywood filmset, in reality I’d be delivering an “Audio/Visual Script” which consists of two columns: on the left we have the audio/dialogue whilst on the right we have the action.